mobify/astro-scaffold/README.md

 - In **Experimental Settings** enable **Build iOS Project** (this is currently required)
 - In **Environment Variables** make sure to set:
     - HOCKEYAPP_TOKEN - See HockeyApp Setup below to get this
-    - KEY_PASSWORD - See `circle/README.md`
+    - KEY_PASSWORD - Passwords for the .p12 files are in the "Shared-App Credentials" folder in LastPass.

 ### HockeyApp Setup
-- Make sure there is an Android project created with bundle identifier: `com.astro.scaffold`
+- Make sure there is an Android project created with bundle identifier: `com.mobify.astro.scaffold`
 - In Account Settings->API Tokens, make sure there is an active `Upload & Release` API token for your app.
 Copy & Paste the token into the HOCKEYAPP_TOKEN environment variable in CircleCI described in the above section CircleCI Setup

 ### Troubleshooting